randompersononthenet/lost-and-found-app/DEPLOYMENT.md

 - The preview server uses the same base path as production (`/admin/`)
 - Check browser console for any JavaScript errors
 - Verify that assets are loading correctly by checking Network tab

+**Vercel Deployment Shows Blank Page:**
+If your Vercel deployment shows a blank page:
+- Ensure you're using `npm run vercel-build` (not `npm run build`) in the build command
+- The vercel-build script uses `--mode vercel` to build with root asset paths
+- Check that assets are loading by inspecting the deployed HTML source
+- Verify that the routing configuration in `vercel.json` is correct

 ### Runtime Errors
 ```bash